hajdun/phonebook/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+# Description

+A client to manage contact info.
+It has a main page where the people are listed with the names and phone numbers On each person row there is a way to edit it (with an edit button or something) and a delete button You can add people to the list
+You can search by name (if you have time, also by phone number, but one of them is enough) Multiple names can be the same, but the phone numbers should be unique There is a login page, and you can only access your app if you gave the right credentials, and once you login It saves some mock token to a cookie so we dont have to log in every time we reload.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Backend

+There is a small express server to manage contacts.
+TODO: link here

 ## Code scaffolding